h2oai/wave/website/blog/2022-02-08-wave-on-heroku.md

 ```

 Optionally, rename the app to give it a friendly name.
-Make sure that the name is unique
+Make sure that the name is unique.

 ```shell
 $ heroku apps:rename --app hidden-reef-76107 my-wave-app-1234